Last Updated on October 13, 2020 by Sweet and Savoury Pursuits

-In a large skillet over medium heat, add 1 tablespoon of olive oil.
+- Meanwhile, in a large skillet over medium heat, add 1 tablespoon of olive oil.

-Cook the onion for 2 to 3 minutes stirring every minute or so.
+- Cook the onion for 2 to 3 minutes stirring every minute or so.
 Add the garlic and keep cooking until onions are translucent.

-Add the dried oregano, 1/4 tsp. salt and a few grinds of fresh pepper.
+- Add the dried oregano, ¼ tsp. salt and a few grinds of fresh pepper.
 Stir the onions and garlic with the seasonings.

-When pasta is just a couple of minutes away from being cooked, drain it reserving 1 cup of the pasta water.
+- When pasta is just a couple of minutes away from being cooked, drain it, reserving 1 cup of the pasta water.

-Add the pasta and some of the pasta water to the sauce.
+- Add the pasta and some of the pasta water to the sauce.
 Cook a couple of minutes more or until pasta is al dente.
 Add more pasta water if sauce is too thick.

-Check the seasoning and adjust to taste.
+- Check the seasoning and adjust to taste.

 - Just before serving, add the chopped fresh basil and Parmesan cheese, or more goat cheese if desired.